Kalamazoo Transportation Center

+History

 The original depot was built in 1887 by the Michigan Central Railroad, to a design by architect Cyrus L. W. Eidlitz, replacing an earlier structure.
-In the main part of its history in the latter 19th century and early 20th century, it hosted trains for the Michigan Central and the New York Central.
-Major NYC named trains passing through the station included the Canadian (east to Detroit and Toronto), the Chicago Mercury (east to Detroit) and the Wolverine (NYC train) (east to New York via Detroit and southwestern Canada, in contrast to the modern train).
+Regular passenger rail service between Kalamazoo and Detroit had commenced in 1846.
+In the main part of its history in the latter 19th century and early 20th century, the depot hosted trains for the Michigan Central and the New York Central.
+Major NYC named trains passing through the station included the Canadian (east to Detroit and Toronto), the Chicago Mercury (east to Detroit) and the Wolverine (east to New York via Detroit and southwestern Canada, in contrast to the modern train).

 It was added to the National Register of Historic Places on July 11, 1975.

-The station was rebuilt as a multi-modal facility in the early 21st century.
+The station was rebuilt as a multi-modal facility in 2005.
 The project was a collaboration between local, state, and federal authorities, with the Department of Transportation awarding a $3.8 million grant.